smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 From a very early age I wanted to help people, to truly care about others and make a difference in their lives.
 With the billions of people on our planet, I would hope that in some small way I could help unlock their creativity or encourage their limitless potential.
-In University I discovered programming which provided a new outlet for this desire.
+I didn't know how to act on this feeling or a have means to scale what one person could do until I learned how to program.
 It made me feel like I had super powers to create new worlds and do things I never thought possible.
-The years that have followed taught me a great deal about this craft but I still feel I have barely scratched the surface.
-My new passion for creating great software became a means to improve lives, delight users and solve problems.
+An app or website can easily reach the whole world and have connected humanity more than anything else.
+The recent years have taught me a great deal about software development and craftsmanship but I still feel I have barely scratched the surface.
+Over time programming became a new passion of mine for creating great software as a means to improve lives, delight users and solve problems.

 Earlier this year I welcomed my son Jude into the world and I cannot describe in words the happiness he gives me.
 My hope is that I can be a role model for